zama-ai/httpz-solidity/docs/fundamentals/asXXoperation.md

 Encrypted input casting is the process of interpreting a handle (ciphertext reference) and its proof as a specific encrypted type.
 This ensures the validity of the input before it is used in computations.

-Encrypted inputs is in depth explained in the following section: [encrypetd inputs](./inputs.md)
+Encrypted inputs is in depth explained in the following section: [encrypted inputs](./inputs.md)

 #### Example